Bangladesh Collaborators (Special Tribunals) Order, 1972: Background

-On this regard, Sheikh Mujibur Rahman on his repatriation in Bangladesh on 10 January 1972, declared to try the collaborators along with the Pakistani Army who committed genocide and atrocities.
+On this regard, Sheikh Mujibur Rahman on his repatriation in Bangladesh on 10 January 1972, declared to try the collaborators along with the Pakistan Army who committed genocide and atrocities.

 Genesis

 The process to try the collaborators during the first days of Bangladesh was not going through any legal process.
-People were angry and were killing the collaborators without any trail.
+People were angry and were killing the collaborators without any trial.
 These activities tarnished the overall image of the nation.
 Some were being killed because of personal issues.
 So the government was forced to create a law and begin a trial to pacify the agitation.

 Law

 The Bangladesh Collaborators (Special Tribunals) Order, 1972 was announced to try the local war criminals.
-On 24 January 1972 an order came in effect.

-The constitution of Bangladesh was also amended to include Article 47 (3) in order to fasten the trial of members "of any armed or defence or auxiliary forces" for genocide, crimes against humanity or war crimes.
-In addition, The International Crimes (Tribunals) Act, 1973 was announced on 20 July 1973 mainly to try the Pakistani war criminals.
+On 24 January 1972, an order came in effect.
+The Constitution of Bangladesh was also amended to include Article 47 (3) in order to fasten the trial of members "of any armed or defence or auxiliary forces" for genocide, crimes against humanity or war crimes.
+In addition, the International Crimes (Tribunals) Act, 1973 was announced on 20 July 1973 mainly to try war criminals.

 The government also announced a two-tier trial process where national and international jurists would be appointed to try some high-profile war criminals, while an all-Bangladeshi jurist panel would try the rest.